KIET7UKE/Ramps-Challenge/README.md

 # Instructions

-Welcome to Ramp's frontend interview challenge.
+Welcome to Ramp's SWE Intern Challenge.

 In this challenge, you will need to fix certain bugs within the starter code provided to you.